tastejs/hacker-news-pwas/CONTRIBUTING.md

 ## Testing Service Worker locally

-To test the Service Worker locally you need to run `npm run precache` before running `bundle exec jekyll serve`.
+To test the Service Worker locally you can run `npm run dev-sw`.